-Rohit said: “I’m delighted that we were able to resolve this for her – it was very alarming for her to face litigation when she knew little about litigation and court processes under English law.
+Richard said: “I’m delighted that we were able to resolve this for her – it was very alarming for her to face litigation when she knew little about litigation and court processes under English law.
 There was considerable financial risk for her, along with the stress of litigation – the majority shareholder’s attitude was also very difficult as he wanted to buy the deceased’s shares for less than market value.”

 Agreeing the value of the shares proved challenging, with the majority shareholder eventually pressing for sale of the shares at £178,000, a price far below their value.
-Rohit and Richard entered a counter claim and brought the case to mediation.
+Richard entered a counter claim and brought the case to mediation.
 Mrs S eventually received £425,000 for the shares.

 “Through numerous testing times, you stayed strong, reassuring me about the justness of our cause.
 You helped me gain confidence in the matter where initially I was sceptical and at times fearful about the UK judicial system.